HOW CAN WE HELP:

 TRAVEL TIME IS INCLUDED WITH THESE RATES!

-In-home and at-school Manhattan private pay literacy tutoring for school-aged students.
+In-home and at-school Staten Island Letters private pay literacy tutoring for school-aged students.
 We work with students, of all ages, in private and public schools teaching decoding, spelling, reading fluency, and reading comprehension skills.

 We travel to North Shore, Mid Island, & the South Shore